SG-CLUB-045/Ai-Bot-Gemini/README.md

 - The Flutter team for providing an excellent framework for building beautiful cross-platform applications.
 - Google AI Gemini for offering powerful natural language processing capabilities.
 - Contributors and developers who have helped improve and enhance this project.

+## Future Plan

+- Integrate Other AI Such As Chat-GPT,Anon.ai,Copilot etc.
+- To make this app as one stop solution for all the AI tools.